jochasinga/referkit-node/README.md

-# alphaseek.js
+# referkit

-JavaScript/TypeScript library for building referral programs with [Alphaseek SDK](http://alphaseek.io).
+TypeScript/JavaScript adapter for integrating referral programs with [Referkit API](https://referkit.io).

 ## Sign up

-In order to use the library, please make sure you have [signed up with Alphaseek][signup].
+Please make sure you have [signed up with Referkit][signup] and have your email and password ready.

 [signup]: https://alphaseek.typeform.com/to/kBUVWb